 Note: For the purposes of forecasting and scheduling, it is often advisable to use a less fine-grained resolution than most metering services keep.
 For example, while such services might measure every ten seconds, FlexMeasures will usually do its job no less effective if you feed it data with a resolution of five minutes.
 This will also make the data integration much easier.
 Keep in mind that many data sources like weather forecasting or markets can have data resolutions of an hour, anyway.

 - Prerequisites

-- Posting sensor data
+- · Posting weather data

-- Posting power data
+- · Posting price data

-- Observations vs forecasts
+- · Posting power data

 - Posting flexibility states